moonylabs/moonylabs.github.io/docs/docs.md

 ##### Cost Calculation

 When you buy or sell tokens, you're not buying at a single price point—you're buying across a range of supply levels.
 The Reserve Contract calculates the total cost by integrating the spot price function over the supply range of your transaction.
-These formulas are executed on-chain by the Reserve Contract for every mint and redemption transaction, ensuring deterministic and transparent pricing.
+These formulas are executed on-chain by the Reserve Contract for every unlock and redemption transaction, ensuring deterministic and transparent pricing.

 <div class="formula-card">
 <div class="formula-content">